 Every effort will be made to ensure that students observing religious holidays are not placed at a disadvantage.
 With advance notice, we will tape class lectures and discussion or ask another student to take notes.
-You must facilitate this process by giving the professor written notice of days on which you will be unable to attend by the end of the second week of class (Friday, Jan.
-17, 2020).
+You must facilitate this process by giving the professor written notice of days on which you will be unable to attend by the end of the second week of class.

-Accommodations for Disability /Americans with Disabilities Act Policy
+Accommodations for Disability

 The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
 The instructor of this course is fully committed to both the letter and the spirit of this goal.
-If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services (http://disability.utah.edu/), 162 Olpin Union Building, 581-5020 (V/TDD).
+If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Olpin Union Building, 581-5020 (V/TDD).
 CDS will work with you and the instructor to make arrangements for accommodations.
 All written information in this course can be made available in alternative format with prior notification to the Center for Disability Services.